Rosalyn Bird

-Rosalyn Bird is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-She represents the electoral district of Prince George-Valemount as a member of the Conservative Party of British Columbia.
+Rosalyn Bird MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Prince George-Valemount since 2024.
+She is a member of the Conservative Party.

+In September 2026, Bird briefly sat as an independent in before joining CentreBC in later that month.
+However, four days later, she rejoined the Conservative caucus.

 Early life and career

 Rosalyn Bird began her career in the Canadian Armed Forces (CAF) in 1990.
-She began her service as a Boatswain before reclassifying as a Resource Management Clerk.
-In 2005, she was selected to commission as a Naval Logistics Officer.
+She began her service as a boatswain before reclassifying as a resource management clerk.
+In 2005, she was selected to commission as a naval logistics officer.

 During her time in the CAF, Bird deployed in support of NATO.
-She also served as the Forward Logistics Support officer for Southeast Asia relations and supported Operation Apollo and Operation Altair in Afghanistan.
+She also served as the forward logistics support officer for Southeast Asia relations and supported Operation Apollo and Operation Altair in Afghanistan.

 Political career

-In the 2024 provincial election, Bird was elected as a Member of the Legislative Assembly for Prince George-Valemount, representing the Conservative Party of British Columbia.
+In the 2024 provincial election, Bird was elected as a member of the Legislative Assembly for Prince George-Valemount, representing the Conservative Party of British Columbia.
 After her election, Bird was named to the Conservative shadow cabinet as critic for Citizens' Services.
 Bird has cited internet connectivity as a priority for this portfolio, as well as the province's forestry industry, healthcare and education systems, and road safety and transportation.

-Bird also serves on the Board of Directors of the Conservative Party of British Columbia.
+Bird also served on the board of directors of the Conservative Party of British Columbia.

+On August 25, 2026, Bird resigned as a member of the Conservative Party of British Columbia, the third MLA to leave the Conservative caucus in a two-week period.
+In September 2026, Bird joined fellow Conservative defectors Ian Paton, Peter Milobar, Áʼa꞉líya Warbus, and Bruce Banman in forming a new party.
+These five and three other MLAs joined CentreBC on September 18, 2026.
+She later rejoined the Conservative caucus along with six of the other MLA's.